honeybadgerbun/html-css-js-portofolio/TRAFFIC_ANALYTICS_SETUP.md

 1. **Immediate**: Deploy to Netlify and test Google Analytics
 2. **Short-term**: Use Google Analytics dashboard for comprehensive analytics
-3. **Long-term**: Consider setting up MongoDB for persistent admin panel data
+3. **Long-term**: Consider file-based storage for persistent admin panel data

 ## What You'll See